arcege/workspaces/README.md

 #### initialize operation ###

 Create the ~/workspaces/ directory.
 Create a 'default' workspace.
 Relink ~/workspace symlink to the 'default'.
-Update the global configuration script ~/.ws.sh.
+Update the global hook script ~/.ws.sh.
 This operation is performed by the install script.

-## Configuration ##
+## Hooks ##

-There are two configuration scripts that could be run.
+There are two hook scripts that could be run.

 * ~/.ws.sh  -- globally called
 * ~/workspace/*wsname*/.ws.sh  -- specific to the workspace